-I thought I'd share something simple yet delicious that you can make for that special person in your life this Valentine's Day.
-Taking the time and effort to make this yummy treat at home is a great way to show how much you really care.
+I thought I'd share something simple yet delicious that you can make for that special person in your life or, ye know just for you!
+Taking the time and effort to make this yummy treat at home is a great way to show how much you really care...

 Beautifully balanced with a hint of bitter coffee and sweet Irish Baileys Cream, these rich little delicacies melt in your mouth and will be a very welcome way to your lover's heart.

 The little home-made chocolate truffles are so easy to make.
 They taste divine and the secret ingredient is simply that big dollop of tender loving care

 1 fl oz cold espresso or strong coffee